Axentro/Axentro/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!-- Running environment -->
 - Using docker: (yes or no)
 - Crystal version: x.x.x
-- Where do you connect to? (http://testnet.sushichain.io:3000, http://localhost:300 or so on)
+- Which environment? (http://testnet.sushichain.io:3000, http://localhost:300 or so on)

 ## Command Lines and results
 <!-- Paste specific command lines and their results here -->